percona/community/content/projects/everest.md

 Percona Everest App is an application with a web interface.
 It consists of two major components:

-* [Percona Everest Frontend](https://github.com/percona/percona-everest-frontend) is a frontend application developed using the Vite framework, React library and TypeScript language.
+* [Percona Everest UI](https://github.com/percona/everest/tree/main/ui) is a frontend application developed using the Vite framework, React library and TypeScript language.

-* [Percona Everest Backend](https://github.com/percona/percona-everest-backend) is the backend API that processes requests from the frontend app and sends them to the Kubernetes API.
+* [Percona Everest Backend](https://github.com/everest) is the backend API that processes requests from the frontend app and sends them to the Kubernetes API.
 It is developed in Golang using the Echo framework.

-[Percona Everest CLI (everestctl)](https://github.com/percona/percona-everest-cli) is a console tool used to provision and install Percona Everest operators and components to your Kubernetes Cluster where Percona Everest will create and manage database clusters.
+[Percona Everest CLI (everestctl)](https://github.com/percona/everest/releases) is a console tool used to provision and install Percona Everest operators and components to your Kubernetes Cluster where Percona Everest will create and manage database clusters.
 Everestctl is developed in Golang language, and it is as a built executable file.

 ![Percona Everest Structure](/images/everest/everest-structure.jpg)

 Also, Percona Everest uses:

-* Percona Everest Operator that rely on underlying operators for deploying DB clusters of a given engine type.
+* [Percona Everest Operator](https://github.com/percona/everest-operator) that rely on underlying operators for deploying DB clusters of a given engine type.

-* Percona Everest Catalog - an internal tool for everestcli.
+* [Percona Everest Catalog](https://github.com/percona/everest-catalog) - an internal tool for everestcli.

 ![Percona Everest Kubernetes Native](/images/everest/everest-k8s-native.jpg)